-High temperature paint is designed to not break down at very high temperatures, so they can be safely used for ovens, cookers, engines and pipes that need to regularly be at high temperatures of up to 750°C.
+High-temperature paint is designed to not break down at very high temperatures, so they can be safely used for industrial applications and processing equipment that need to regularly be at elevated temperatures of up to 750°C.

 We have the following heat-resistant paint brands in stock: Blackfriar, Coo-Var, International (including Intertherm 50), Jotun and Rust-Oleum.
-All of these brands also include anti-corrosion products.
+These brands also include anti-corrosion products.

 One of the more popular ways to apply heat proof paint is via spray devices.
 Jotun's range can be applied with spray guns, also available at Rawlins Paints.
 Jotun Solvalitt Alu is heat proof for temperatures up to 600°C and acts as a heat resistant primer, mid-coat or finish-coat on steel.
 Although lots of our products can be used as heat resistant spray paint, there are also plenty of brushed heat resistant coatings, which can also be applied with a traditional roller if preferred.

 Various metal structures, surfaces and substrates that get up to high-temperatures require painting, and finding the best heat resistant paint for your needs is key to ensuring the finish is appropriate for use.

 If you’re looking for high heat paint for barbecues, boilers, exhaust pipes and other smaller interior surfaces, then have a look at our Rust-Oleum and Blackfriar heat resistant paint.